sveri/closp/resources/clj/new/closp/README.md

 2. Run `shadow-cljs watch example` to start the cljs compiler.
 3. Navigate to http://localhost:3000/reagent-example.

+### Frontend tests with cypress
+Run `npm run cyp:open` to open the cypress view
+Or run `npm run e2e` to execute the tests on command line

 ## Supported by

 The development of closp is supported by Jetbrains and their awesome IDE